Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 After you’ve filed your tax return, there’s a chance that you could owe some money.
 Then you need to decide how you’re going to pay your taxes.
 There are different options for you to choose from.

 The first two options would be to pay your taxes with your debit or credit card or with a bank transfer.
-If you decided to use e-filing, you can use the Electronic Funds Withdrawal method.
-You can also pay using the Electronic Federal Tax Payment System, same-day wire, check, or money order or you could even use the old-fashioned method of paying with cash.
+If you decide to use e-filing, you can use the Electronic Funds Withdrawal method.
+You can also pay using the Electronic Federal Tax Payment System, same-day wire, check, or money order or you could even use the old-fashioned method of paying with cash

 What if you’re in a situation where you can’t pay your taxes all at once?
 Luckily, you can create a payment plan to help you pay off your taxes.
 These payment plans will often let you pay what you owe in installments.